Skip to main content

 • user-defined structs of supported types

-• functions (but not as input or output of an encrypted instruction)
+• functions (but not as input or output of a confidential instruction)

 • ArcisX25519Pubkey, an Arcis public key wrapper.